GhostsonAcid/Aux_Send_Router/README.md

 ## Additional notes:

-**Aux Send Router** is partially based on (and motivated by) the ["Send Tracks to Bus" Lua script](https://github.com/Ardour/ardour/blob/master/share/scripts/send_to_bus.lua) by Robin Gareus (x42)! *~Thanks, Robin!*
+**Aux Send Router** is partially based on (and motivated by) the modest/light ["Send Tracks to Bus" Lua script](https://github.com/Ardour/ardour/blob/master/share/scripts/send_to_bus.lua) by Robin Gareus (x42) that is included with Ardour 9. *~Thanks, Robin!*

-And if you're interested in getting into Lua scripting for Ardour, [this trove of examples](https://github.com/Ardour/ardour/tree/master/share/scripts) is absolutely essential!
+If you're interested in getting into Lua scripting for Ardour, [this trove of examples](https://github.com/Ardour/ardour/tree/master/share/scripts) is absolutely essential(!), as well as the [Lua Bindings Class Reference](https://manual.ardour.org/lua-scripting/class_reference/) list.

 --------------------------------------------------